Measurements of Gravitational Attractions at small Accelerations: Raw Data

 \section{Raw Data}

 The mirrors are permanently excited by vibrations of the ground floor resulting in oscillations of the resonance frequency.
 These vibrations added to the gravitational effects of the field masses in near and far positions.
 Figure \ref{fig:rawfreq2} shows the originally determined resonance frequencies over a time interval of 40 s.
 The frequencies given on the y-axis are obtained after subtraction of a constant offset.
 Single frequencies are shown as dots.

+The bandwidth of the resonance frequencies is primarily dominated by pendulum oscillations, resulting from relative distance changes between the two mirrors.
 The pendulum period of approximately 3\ s is clearly visible, as well as the data taking period of about 0.3 s.
-The bandwidth of the frequency oscillation was about 600 Hz.
+The resonance frequencies were filtered by averaging them over 30 to 60 second intervals (10 - 20 pendulum periods).
+During these intervals, the pendulum effect averages out.

-Oscillations were filtered by averaging the resonance frequencies over time intervals of 30 to 60 seconds (depending on the analysis methods described in section \ref{sec:datana}).
-These averages are shown as black dots in figure \ref{fig:df_det} for a time interval of 2.5 hours.
-They show a slow drift of the frequency (see section \ref{sec:vacves}).
-The short time fluctuations form a band with a standard deviation of about 5 Hz.
-A frequency step occurs between 1/2-hour periods, when the field masses alternate between near and far position.
+The left-over averaged resonance frequencies are shown as black dots in figure \ref{fig:df_det} over a 2.5 hour span.
+They show a slow drift of the resonance frequency (see section \ref{sec:vacves}).
+A frequency step occurs between half-hour intervals when the field masses alternate between near and far positions.
+The frequency fluctuations form a band with a standard deviation of about 5 Hz around the drifting resonance frequency.

-Only the averaged and offset subtracted frequencies were used in the further analyses of the data.
+Only the averaged and offset subtracted resonance frequencies were used in the further analysis of the data.